laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 To solve any other game, we define the payoff matrix dependent on the values of other subgames and get the Nash equilibrium value.
 Note that if the turn passes the defender, we have to switch the values after accounting for any damage that may have been taken.
 We use the transition rules we defined earlier when talking about frame advantage and transitions.
 Note that since the turn counter is always decreasing, the game must end at some point leading us to one of the base rules we defined just above.
+So the chains of dependencies must end eventually and we can use this to solve any game we want.

 | Minor Advantage (ma) (x, y, t) | Stand             | Jab                     | Duck Jab                   |
 |:-----                          |:--------          |:------                  |:-----                      |